The Complete Guide to Sun Allergies

 • Sulfonylureas for type 2 diabetes (glipizide, glyburide)

-According to The Skin Cancer Foundation, there are 19 documented diseases related to abnormal photosensitivity response, or more commonly known as sun allergies.
+According to The Skin Cancer Foundation, there are 19 documented diseases related to abnormal photosensitivity response, more commonly known as sun allergies.

 19 diseases related to sun allergies infographic. actinic folliculitis, bloom syndrome, actinic prurigo, darier's disease, chronic actinic dermatitis, hydroa vacciniforme, dermatomyositis, pellagra, lichen plaus actinicus, polymorphic ligh eruption (PMLE), lupus erythematosus, psoriasis, pemphigus, rothmund-thompson syndrome, pseudoporphyria, solar urticaria, rosacea, disseminated superficial actinic porokeratosis (DSAP), Xeroderma pigmentosum